ardeshir/docs/dol.md

   container has image
 }

-exegesis {
+docs {
-  The container gene defines the essential properties of a container in the Univrs platform.
+  The container gen defines the essential properties of a container in the Univrs platform.
 A container is an isolated execution environment that encapsulates a workload.

   Identity: Every container has a unique cryptographic identity derived from an Ed25519 keypair.
 This identity is immutable for the container's lifetime and serves as the basis for all authentication.

   State: Containers exist in discrete states (created, running, paused, stopped, archived).
 State transitions are atomic and authenticated.

   Boundaries: Resource isolation is enforced through Linux namespaces and cgroups.
 A container cannot escape its boundaries.

   Resources: CPU, memory, network, and storage allocations are declared and enforced.
 Resource limits are constraints, not suggestions.

   Image: The container's filesystem derives from an OCI-compliant image.
   The image is immutable; runtime changes use copy-on-write layers.
 }